- Course Number:

-Course DescriptionDevelops knowledge and manipulative skills required to weld mild steel pipe in all positions using the G.T.A.W. process.
-Department permission required.
+Course DescriptionDevelops knowledge and skills required to weld mild steel pipe in all positions using the gas tungsten arc welding (GTAW) process.
+Prerequisites: Department permission required.
 Audit available.

 Addendum to Course Description

 This is an outcome based course utilizing a lecture/lab format.
-This course includes classroom discussions, video tapes, and lab demonstrations covering technical skills.
-Course outcomes will include; theoretical concepts, layout, fabrication, welding, oxyfuel cutting, safety, environmental awareness, communication, computations and human relations.
+This course includes classroom discussions, videotapes, and lab demonstrations covering technical skills.
+Course outcomes will include; theoretical concepts, layout, fabrication and welding.